Heterospory: Microspores and megaspores

 Microspores are haploid spores that in endosporic species contain the male gametophyte, which is carried to the megaspores by wind, water currents or animal vectors.
 Microspores are not flagellated, and are therefore not capable of active movement.
 The morphology of the microspore consists of an outer double walled structures surrounding the dense cytoplasm and central nucleus.

 Megaspores contain the female gametophytes in heterosporic plant species.
 They develop archegonia that produce egg cells that are fertilized by sperm of the male gametophyte originating from the microspore.
 This results in the formation of a fertilized diploid zygote, that develops into the sporophyte embryo.
 While heterosporous plants produce fewer megaspores, they are significantly larger than their male counterparts.

-In exosporic species, the smaller spores germinate into free-living male gametophytes and the larger spores germinate into free-living female gametophytes.
-In endosporic species, the gametophytes of both sexes are very highly reduced and contained within the spore wall.
-The microspores of both exosporic and endosporic species are free-sporing, distributed by wind, water or animal vectors, but in endosporic species the megaspores and the megagametophyte contained within are retained and nurtured by the sporophyte phase.
-Endosporic species are thus usually dioecious, a condition that promotes outcrossing.
+In Pteris platyzomopsis, described as an “incipient heterosporous” and the only extant exosporic species, the smaller spores germinate into free-living male gametophytes and the larger spores germinate into free-living female gametophytes, which may later also produce male reproductive organs.
+All other known extant heterosporous species are endosporic, with gametophytes of both sexes highly reduced and contained within the spore wall.
+The microspores of both exosporic and endosporic species are free-sporing, dispersed by wind, water, or animal vectors; however, in endosporic species the megaspores and the enclosed megagametophytes are retained and nurtured by the sporophyte phase.
+Endosporic species are thus dioecious, a condition that promotes outcrossing.
 Some exosporic species produce micro- and megaspores in the same sporangium, a condition known as homoangy, while in others the micro- and megaspores are produced in separate sporangia (heterangy).
 These may both be borne on the same monoecious sporophyte or on different sporophytes in dioicous species.